cleary/ansible-tidalcycles/README.md

 # vagrant

 ## Vagrantfile.*
 Vagrant config files for our supported distros.
-Provisions each of the playbooks against a vagrant box running the specified distro.
+Provisions each of the playbooks against a vagrant box (virtualbox provider) running the specified distro.

 Usage:
 ```